 I am an Assistant Professor of Computer Science at Freie Universität Berlin, heading the Internet technologies research group.
 My research and teaching focus on efficient, reliable, and secure Internet communication.
 This includes the design and evaluation of networking protocols and architectures, as well as Internet measurements and analysis.
-My efforts are driven by transforming solid research into practice, trying to improve Internet-based communication.
+My efforts are driven by transforming sound research into practice, trying to improve Internet-based communication.
 More details in the complete CV.

 I studied Computer Science and Contemporary German Literature at Freie Universität Berlin.
 I received my PhD in Computer Science from FU Berlin.